-Montana Sapphire Earrings, Tiffany 4-prong Stud
+Montana Sapphire Earrings, Tiffany 4-prong Stud (size choices)

 These Montana Sapphire Earrings have a 4-prong Tiffany design.

 Sapphires are among the rarest and hardest gemstones in the world, which makes them a timeless gift, maintaining their brightness and beauty.
 Montana sapphires have a remarkable color and brilliance that is found nowhere else in the world.

 Materials: Montana Sapphire, Sterling Silver